NBPub/BeatLog/docs/README.md

 ## Database Explorer

 While the [Beat Button](#beat-button) may only provide a limited result of the logs (up to 10 rows from each), a log's data can be fully explored through the **Database Query** page.
-Results are always sorted by time, and a specific start or end time can be specified.
-They default to `one week before now` and `now` on page load.
+Results are always sorted by time, with a specific start or end time specified.
+They default to `Starting : one week before now` and `Ending : now` on page load.

 ![dataview1](/docs/pics/query_1.png "Query options for Database Explorer")